SCPR/kpcc-data-team/tools-and-scripts/pull-california-pipeline-operators/README.md

 Guiding Questions
 * Who are the biggest offenders in California?
 * Is there a relation between mileage operated and number of incidents?
 * What is the most common cause of pipeline failure?

-Most common sub-cause?
+There are 273 incidents in California since 2006, caused by 34 different pipeline operators.
+There have been 9 fatalities and 62 injuries, all caused by the same pipeline operator in two separate incidences.
+The most common cause of pipeline failures are material/weld/equipment failure and corrosion.